A Courageous Commitment to Vulnerable Children

 As we move further into this new strategy and examine our work, we will continue existing initiatives, re-scope programmes or stop projects that are no longer essential.
 And in support of the new strategy, we will also launch new efforts.

 We will engage in these strategic imperatives in concert with challenging our own mindsets and behaviours as an organisation.
 Corporately and individually, we are committed to new areas of growth and development.
 We will do this as we work together to build brighter futures for the world's vulnerable children.

 Our Promise: Building Brighter Futures for Vulnerable Children

-Changing from primarily working in places where we are most comfortable and confident to shifting where we work, and how we allocate resources, towards the most vulnerable.
+Changing from primarily working in places where we are most comfortable and confident to shifting where we work, and how we allocate resources, towards the most vulnerable children.

 OUR STRATEGY IN ACTION

 Empowering children and communities to restore peace in Central African Republic

 Children in the Central African Republic (CAR) have been living through cycles of conflict, instability and chronic poverty for decades.
 They live in a ‘forgotten crisis’ that has largely slipped off the international agenda and rarely makes it into the headlines.
 Yet half the population, some 2.3 million people, remain in need of humanitarian aid, including 385,000 internally displaced people and 12,700 who have fled the country.

 Children are particularly at risk.
 According to UNICEF, one-third of school-age children do not attend school, and more than 40% of children under age 5 are suffering from chronic malnutrition.
 Sexual abuse and violence are ever-present threats, especially for girls, as is the recruitment of children into armed groups.
 United Nations figures estimate that some 13,000 children and adolescents are being exploited by armed groups in CAR.